astroport-fi/lockdrop-frontend/README.md

-# Astroport
+# Astroport Lockdrop UI

-Astroport a web frontend for interacting with Astroport Smart Contracts.
+The Astroport Lockdrop UI is a web frontend used to interact with the Astroport lockdrop contracts.
 It is intended to be used with the [Terra Station Extension](https://terra.money/extension) plugin for Chromium browsers.

 ## Development